ViachKakovskyi/kakovskyi.github.io/about-me/index.md

 - performance optimizations
 - technical mentoring

-Therefore, in the blog you should expect posts on the topics described above.
+Therefore, in the blog, you should expect posts on the topics described above.

 I send **monthly summaries** with my findings of backend software engineering.
 I can add you to my mailing list if you wish.
 Let me know which things about backend engineering are the most exciting for you.